poucotm/Verilog-Gadget/README.md

 ![Image][S2]

 #### Verilog Gadget: Simulaton Template

+Generates files for simulation based on customizable templates, with support for tools like ModelSim and VCS.

  * It creates files for simulation based on the template
  * You can make your own template as a compressed file (.zip,.tar,.tgz)